Fepozopo/heirloom-kitchen/content/recipes/cookie/candied-cherry/jean-navin/index.md

 8. Cut into 1/8 inch slices and place on ungreased cookie sheet
 9. Bake at 325 for 13-15 minutes until delicately browned on edges

+### Notes

+My grandma would always make these without the pecans, and they were still delicious, so you can leave them out if you prefer.
+Additionally, you can experiment with different types of nuts.

 [Home](/index.html)